robertaffinest/WearableDataAnalysis/README.md

 1. Clone this repository to your local machine.

 2. Download the dataset:
-   - The `run_analysis.R` script automatically downloads and unzips the dataset from the [UCI HAR Dataset](https://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
+   - The `run_analysis.R` script automatically downloads and unzips the dataset.
-   - Alternatively, you can manually download the dataset from [this link](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) and place it in the working directory.
+   - Alternatively, you can manually download the dataset from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip and place it in the working directory.

 3. Run the `run_analysis.R` script to generate the final tidy dataset:
    ```r